benroberts999/ampsci/README.md

 ## Atomic Many-body Perturbation theory in the Screened Coulomb Interaction

 [_ampsci_](https://ampsci.dev/)
-is a c++ program for high-precision atomic structure calculations of single-valence systems, developed and maintained by [Benjamin M. Roberts](https://broberts.io/), University of Queensland, Australia
+is a c++ program for high-precision atomic structure calculations of one and two valence atomic systems, developed and maintained by [Benjamin M. Roberts](https://broberts.io/), University of Queensland, Australia

 It solves the correlated Dirac equation using the Hartree-Fock + correlation potential method (based on Dzuba-Flambaum-Sushkov method) to produce a set of atomic wavefunctions and energies.
+For two-valence systems, uses the CI+MBPT (Configuration Interaction with many-body perturbation theory) method.
 The method is fully relativistic, includes electron correlations, all-orders screening and hole-particle interaction, finite-nuclear size, Breit interaction, radiative QED effects, RPA for matrix elements, and structure radiation/renormalisation.
 QED is included via the Flambaum-Ginges radiative potential method.
 Can solve for continuum states with high energy, and calculate ionisation cross sections with large energy/momentum transfer.